smartdevicelink/sdl_evolution/proposals/0225-update-published-app-services.md

     </function>
 ```

-The `DeleteAppService` RPC would be needed to all other affected platforms.
+The `UnpublishAppService` RPC would be needed to all other affected platforms.

 ## Alternatives considered